basleenders/ghost-source-multitag/README.md

-# Source
+# Source Multitag

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Source!
-If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Source/releases) page.
+My personal fork of the default theme for [Ghost](http://github.com/tryghost/ghost/).
+The only purpose of this fork is to display multiple tags on Post pages.
+I will try to keep in in sync as much as I can.

 &nbsp;